Free Workshop Provides Business Training for Adults who are Blind: A Q&A with Colleen Wunderlich about the Forsythe Entrepreneurial Center

 What are some of the advantages and disadvantages of owning a business?

 The primary advantage is that you’re your own boss and can work on your own terms.
 Also, if you need accommodations, like assistive technology and software, you don’t need to negotiate for them.

 Even though you’re your own boss, there are always people that you must answer to, such as your customers, suppliers, and your employees.
 The idea that you don’t have to answer to anyone as an entrepreneur is a common misconception.

 What are some of the challenges that people with vision impairments encounter when establishing their own business?

 One that I see most frequently is having to work on software platforms or websites that are inaccessible.
 Whether it’s their banking system, their payroll system, or inventory management, finding a platform that is accessible or an efficient workaround can be a challenge.
 There are challenges with transportation, and they may need to hire a driver or find some way to get around when needed for the business.

-There is also the challenge of adapting your work environment to the way that you need to be.
+There is also the challenge of adapting your work environment to the way that you need it to be.
 For instance, you could be shipping products and there could be a lot of paperwork and visual information involved.
-You may need to find alternative ways to keep track of business activities that are efficient and accessible.
+You may need to find alternative ways to keep track of the business’s activities that are efficient and accessible.

 The Center offers many different courses and workshops.
 What are some examples?

 Well, we offer workshops on accounting, business planning, Excel, and are currently building more workshops for the program.